snowch/vastdata_siem_demo/README.md

 ### 4.1. `zeek-live` Service

 The service is defined in `docker-compose.yml`.
-You only need to configure the `KAFKA_BROKER` and `KAFKA_ZEEK_TOPIC` environment variables.
+The environment variables are configured in the `.env` file located in the project root directory.

 -   **Purpose**: Monitors network traffic within the `zeek-network`.
 -   **Dockerfile**: `Dockerfile.zeek-live-monitor` - Builds the Zeek image, installs the Zeek-Kafka plugin, and copies the monitoring script.
 -   **Configuration**:
     -   **Environment Variables**:
         -   `KAFKA_BROKER`: Kafka broker address.
 Used by the Zeek-Kafka plugin.
-This variable must be set for Zeek to connect to Kafka.
+This variable must be set for Zeek to connect to Kafka and is configured in the `.env` file.
         -   `KAFKA_ZEEK_TOPIC`: Kafka topic name for logs (default: `zeek-live-logs`).
+This variable is configured in the `.env` file.
         -   `MONITOR_INTERFACE`: Network interface for Zeek to monitor (default: `eth0`).
-In this simplified setup, `eth0` is the container's interface on the Docker bridge network.
+This variable is configured in the `.env` file.
     -   **Volumes**:
         -   `./zeek-config:/config`: Mounts the local `zeek-config` directory containing Zeek scripts (like `kafka-live.zeek`) into the container's `/config` directory.
         -   `./zeek-logs:/logs`: Mounts the local `zeek-logs` directory to store Zeek's output logs persistently.